victorquinn/dynasty/docs/item/scan.md

 Scans and returns all items in a table as an array of objects.

-You can optionally pass in the LastEvaluatedKey from a previously executed scan operation as the ExclusiveStartKey to implement paginated scans (when you have more than 1 MB of date and can't get it all in one go).
+You can optionally pass in the LastEvaluatedKey from a previously executed scan operation as the ExclusiveStartKey to implement paginated scans (when you have more than 1 MB of data and can't get it all in one go).

 ```js
 lands